 A test case abstracts from a concrete test datum and defines it, only in so far as it is required for the intended test.
-During test data selection the tester has to choose a concrete element from each test case, i. e. from each set of input values, with which the test should be executed.
+During test data selection the tester has to choose a concrete element from each test case with which the test should be executed.

-Determining the anticipated results and program behaviour for every selected test datum constitutes expected results prediction.
-If it is not possible to specify unequivocal output values or the expected behaviour, acceptance criteria or reference data have to be used for the prediction of expected results.
+Determining the anticipated results and program behavior for every selected test datum constitutes expected results prediction.
+If it is not possible to specify unequivocal output values or the expected behavior, acceptance criteria or reference data have to be used for the predicition of expected results.

 Subsequently, test case execution is performed.
 The test object is run with the selected test data.
-The output values and the program behaviour are thus determined.
-By implementing an appropriate test driver, extensive automation of test case execution is possible.
+The output values and the program behavior are thus determined.

-The behaviour of the test object can be observed and recorded during test case execution by means of monitoring.
+The behavior of the test object can be observed and recorded during test case execution by means of monitoring.
 A common method is to instrument the program code according to a white-box test criterion.
 The source code is extended for that purpose by inserting statements at control-flow or data-flow relevant points of the program, which count the number of executions of the according program parts.
+Another kind of monitoring is performed by several capture-and-replay tools.
+They record the outputs produced by the test object on the screen and save them for regression testing.

-In the course of test evaluation, actual and expected values as well as actual and expected program behaviour are compared, and thus the test results are determined.
+In the course of test evaluation, actual and expected values as well as actual and expected program behavior are compared, and thus the test results are determined.
 Finally, the test should be evaluated by comparing the test results achieved with the test objectives aspired to.

 The objective of the test documentation is a clear, understandable, and comprehensive description of the test results and all other information produced during the test.
-Deviations between expected and actual behaviour have to be documented, discovered errors are to be summarized in error statistics, and the fulfillment of the test objectives should be assessed.
+Deviations between expected and actual behavior have to be documented, discovered errors are to be summarized in error statistics, and the fulfillment of the test objectives should be assessed.